h4ppywastaken/WindowsSoftwareInstaller/README.md

 It can also create a Windows Scheduled Task to automatically check for chocolatey package updates on each system startup.
 You can set exclusions to this automatic upgrade or skip creating this task.

 If this script is not run as admin it will automatically elevate privileges.

+# License
+This project is licensed under the MIT License.
+See LICENSE file for details.